Oddux/ReadmeGen/README.md

 # ReadmeGen
 ## Description
-As a developer, I wanted to create a README generator that would allow me to quickly build a high-quality README file from the command line interface SO THAT I can quickly create a professional README for a new project
+As a developer, I wanted to create a README generator that would allow me to quickly build a high-quality README file from the command line interface SO THAT I can quickly create a professional README for a new project.

 ## Table of Contents
 - [Installation](#installation)